About Us

 Mission

-Missing Piece endeavors to commission new musical works and works from other artistic disciplines on themes that inspire others to connect with their community, care for our environment, listen deeply to ourselves and others, and speak out against injustice.
+Missing Piece endeavors to commission new musical and artistic works, as well as collaborate with other musicians, artists, and organizations to provide transformative musical experiences through performances and educational programming.
 We believe presenting these works can unite various communities for the benefit of all, particularly on the south side of Chicago, where Missing Piece is based.
-In addition to performance and artistic collaboration, Missing Piece is passionate about teaching music, and sees all of their work as being interrelated and equally important.

 Values

-• Collaboration transcends individual talents, enabling artists to meld their unique perspectives and skills into a harmonious whole.
-As musicians who embrace collaboration in our process, we fuse diverse musical voices, genres, and techniques, breathing life into compositions that reflect a tapestry of human experiences.
-This cooperative process generates innovative sounds, deepens understanding, cultivates empathy, and fosters a sense of community among creators.
-Harnessing the power of shared creativity creates something greater than the sum of its parts, forging connections that resonate across boundaries.
+We believe collaboration transcends the individual artists, melding unique perspectives and skills into broader and more far-reaching ideas.
+Collaboration is central to our process, as we fuse diverse musical and artistic voices, genres, and techniques to breathe life into projects that reflect a tapestry of human experience and imagination.
+This cooperative process generates innovative sounds, deepens understanding, cultivates empathy, and fosters a sense of community among creators and audience.
+Harnessing the power of shared creativity forges connections that resonate across boundaries.

-• Music invites us to consider relationships - between pitches, events in time, our relationships with other people, between ourselves and our instruments, and within our environmental soundscapes.
-Sound has the power to confuse, obfuscate, and propagandize, but also to illuminate, heal, and connect.
-Humans have been communicating with their environment through sound for tens of thousands of years, this is the history of music.
-We invite listeners to consider the sounds human beings produce and their intentions and outcomes.
-We draw inspiration from the beauty of natural materials, stories of creation, and interactions between organic bodies.
+Music invites us to consider relationships - between two or more pitches, our present and our past, ourselves and others, our bodies and our instruments, and within our environmental soundscapes.
+We as humans have been communicating with our sonic environment for tens of thousands of years; this is the history of music.
+We invite listeners to consider the sounds human beings produce and their intentions and outcomes, which have enormous power to illuminate, heal, and connect.
+We draw inspiration from the beauty of nature, stories of creation, and interactions between all human and non-human beings.

-• Musical justice is about who you as a musician choose to listen to, emulate, and embody.
-We want to examine who has access to musical expression and why and amplify the voices of disenfranchised and historically marginalized musicians.
+As musicians, we are always choosing who we listen to and emulate.
+We challenge ourselves to hear from people and perspectives that are new to us.
+We want to examine who has access to musical expression and why, and amplify the voices of the disenfranchised and historically marginalized musicians.
 Our teaching, organizing, and musical work centers around these questions.
 We are always listening for the answers.